MeshCentral Setup for Agent Remote Access

 SSLProxyEngine On

-SSLCertificateFile /etc/letsencrypt/live/YOURDOMAIN.COM/fullchain.pem
+SSLCertificateFile /etc/letsencrypt/live/YOURDOMAIN.COM/cert.pem

 SSLCertificateKeyFile /etc/letsencrypt/live/YOURDOMAIN.COM/privkey.pem